-The winter months of the year are always a bit tough, with the lack of much daylight and the cold weather… Lucky then that February Half Term offers the faintest glimmer of hope and opportunity, and there’s nowhere better to enjoy a half-term break than in London.
+The winter months of the year are always a bit tough, with the lack of much daylight and the cold weather… Lucky then that May Half Term offers a glimmer of hope and opportunity, and there’s nowhere better to enjoy a half-term break than in London.
 The capital is abuzz with fun-seeking families, but to make sure it doesn’t get too expensive, here’s our guide to the best things to do for free in London this half term…

 From the moment you step into the Natural History Museum’s grand entrance hall and are stared down by the famous skeleton of the Diplodocus, you know it’s going to be good.
 Challenge the kids to spot specific specimens and seek out the famous fossils – head for the palaeontology and zoology sections most popular with younger visitors.
 London’s is probably the finest and most respected Natural History Museum in the world; utterly fascinating for the whole family, it’s our top pick for the city’s greatest free activity.
 Situated in the museum district of trendy South Kensington, it’s best combined with our next museum…

 Always fun, always educational and always free, The Science Museum is easily one of London’s finest.
 By far the most interactive of all the museums, it’s one of the best places to get your kids’ minds ticking over and interested in a subject that can otherwise be a little heavy.
 The best bits and must-try highlights include the chance to fire an air canon in Launchpad, fly a jet in the high-tech simulators of Fly Zone and Who Am I? – the biology exhibition that lets you see what life would be like if you were older, or even a different gender.

 Journey to new places with London Transport Museum